Mexican Bar Featured On ‘Monday Night Football’ Was Actually a Buffalo Wild Wings

 The ESPN broadcasters, each time, referred to the Mexico City watch party as taking place at “The Alboa Bar.”
 But a large number of fans watching the game noticed that the bar in question looked an awful lot like a Buffalo Wild Wings.

 According to Awful Announcing, numerous viewers pointed out on Twitter that the bar was decorated and laid out exactly like a Buffalo Wild Wings, and the chain’s cups and menus were even visible in some shots.
-This looked familiar to anyone who’s been to one of those restaurants, or has seen the numerous commericals for the chain that have frequently run during NFL broadcasts for the last several years.
+This looked familiar to anyone who’s been to one of those restaurants or has seen the numerous commercials for the chain that have frequently run during NFL broadcasts for the last several years.

 The site later received confirmation from ESPN that the watch party was in fact held at a Buffalo Wild Wings.
-The Alboa Bar is an actual bar in Mexico City, but for some reason the broadcasters were misinformed as to the location of the party.
-How exactly such a screwup took place, without the announcers being informed during the game, remains unclear.
+The Alboa Bar is an actual bar in Mexico City, but for some reason, the broadcasters were misinformed as to the location of the party.
+How exactly such a screw-up took place, without the announcers being informed during the game, remains unclear.

 The "Alboa Bar in Mexico City"?
 Yeah, ESPN eventually confirmed that it was in fact a Buffalo Wild Wings in Mexico City.
 Great job, everyone!https://t.co/8jdUmI8Hcs